randomgraphics/rapid-vulkan/README.md

     return 0;
 }
 ```
-This is the simplest form of an app created out of the rapid-vulkan library.
+This is the simplest form of an app created with the rapid-vulkan library.
 It creates a Vulkan instance using default options.
 Then creates a Vulkan device out of that instance.

 # Pipeline, Drawable, CommandBuffer and CommandQueue
-VkPipeline sits at the center of Vulkan architecture that defines how GPU pipeline should be configured to render the scene.
+VkPipeline sits at the center of Vulkan architecture and defines how the GPU pipeline should be configured to render the scene.
 It is powerful but tedious to use.
-You'll have to create and manage an whole series of supporting objects, such as pipeline layout, descriptor set layout, descriptor set, descriptor pool to use it.
-On top of that, you'll also need to carefully manage the async execution of the pipeline maximize CPU & GPU parallelism while not deleting anything that is still being used by GPU.
-The rapid-vulkan library tries to simplify all these by wrapping the most common use cases into 4 core classes: **Pipeline**, **Drawable**, **CommandBuffer** and **CommandQueue**
+You'll have to create and manage a whole series of supporting objects, such as pipeline layout, descriptor set layout, descriptor set, descriptor pool to use it.
+On top of that, you'll also need to carefully manage the async execution of the pipeline to maximize CPU & GPU parallelism while not deleting anything that is still being used by the GPU.
+The rapid-vulkan library tries to simplify all these by wrapping the most commonly used cases into 4 core classes: **Pipeline**, **Drawable**, **CommandBuffer** and **CommandQueue**

-- **`Pipeline`** class is basically a wrapper of VkPipeline object.
-It has 2 sub classes for compute and graphics pipeline.
-It comes with utility methods that makes constructing a pipeline object more intuitive.
-Similar as the raw VkPipeline handle, the pipeline object is **immutable** once constructed.
+- **`Pipeline`** class is basically a wrapper of the VkPipeline object.
+It has 2 subclasses for compute and graphics pipeline.
+It comes with utility methods that make constructing a pipeline object more intuitive.
+Similar to the raw VkPipeline handle, the pipeline object is **immutable** once constructed.

-- **`Drawable`** class stores reference to a pipeline along with data and parameters used by the pipeline for rendering, such as buffers, images and constants.
-It can not be used directly for rendering but can generate `DrawPack` structure via the `Drawable::compile()` method.
-The `DrawPack` is a compact and self-contained struct that can be enqueued into command buffer for rendering.
+- **`Drawable`** class stores a reference to one pipeline object, along with data and parameters used by that pipeline object for rendering, such as buffers, images and constants.
+The `Drawable` class cannot be used directly for rendering but can generate `DrawPack` structure via the `Drawable::compile()` method.
+The `DrawPack` is a compact and self-contained struct that can be enqueued into command buffer for rendering:
-  - Once you are satisfied with the state of the drawable, you can call `compile()` method to generate a `DrawPack` instance, which is basically a snapshot of the current state of the `Drawable` object.
-After the `DrawPack` instance is generated, you can change the state of the `Drawable` object freely w/o affecting the state of already generated/compiled `DrawPack` instances.
+  - Once you are satisfied with the state of the drawable, call the `compile()` method to generate a `DrawPack` instance, which is basically a snapshot of the current state of the `Drawable` object.
+After the `DrawPack` instance is generated, you can change the state of the `Drawable` object freely without affecting the state of already generated/compiled `DrawPack` instances.
-  - For similicity, `DrawPack` class is defined as a simple C++ structure with all fields declared public.
+  - For simplicity, `DrawPack` class is defined as a simple C++ structure with all fields declared public.
 But it should be treated as **immutable** and **opaque**.
-Once it is created, do nothing to it but enqueue it to a `CommandBuffer` object.
+Once it is created, it needs to be enqueued to at least one `CommandBuffer` object to participate in the rendering process.
   - One `DrawPack` instance can be safely enqueued into command buffer multiple times, or enqueued into multiple command buffers.
-  - In the very rare case, you may tweak member values of a `DrawPack` instance to suite your special needs.
-But only doing so **before** it is enqueued into any command buffers.
+  - In the very rare case, you may tweak member values of a `DrawPack` instance to suit your special needs.
+But only do so **BEFORE** it is enqueued into any command buffers.
 Modifying an already enqueued `DrawPack` instance will lead to undefined behavior.

 - **`CommandBuffer`** is a wrapper of VkCommandBuffer.
-It consumes the `DrawPack` instances and enqueues render commands to command buffer.
-It is an one-time use object, after you submit it to command queue, simply drop your own reference to it and never touch it again.
-It's life time will be managed by the `CommandQueue` automatically.
+It records rendering sequence by consuming the `DrawPack` instances.
+It is a one-time use object.
+Once it is submitted to command queue, it becomes unusable.
+Simply drop your own reference to it and never touch it again.
+Its lifetime will be managed by the `CommandQueue` automatically.

-- **`CommandQueue`** is a wrapper of VkCommandQueue.
+- **`CommandQueue`** is a wrapper of the VkCommandQueue.
 It is responsible for creating/deleting/executing `CommandBuffer` instances.
-This is also the main object that manages the life time of other objects required for rendering.
-It'll keep references of all dependencies, such as buffers, images and pipelines, until rendering completes on GPU, preventing them from being released too early.
+This is also the main object that manages the lifetime of other objects required for rendering.
+It'll keep references of all dependency objects, such as buffers, images and pipelines, until rendering completes on GPU, preventing them from being released too early.
+After rendering is done on GPU, those resources, if not referenced by user code, will be either released or recycled for future use.

-Here is an simplified example of using these classes to issue a draw command.
+Here is a simplified example of using these classes to issue a draw command.
 See [drawable](dev/sample/drawable.cpp) sample for full source code.

 ```c++
     GlobalInfo     gi = getVulkanGlobalInfo(...); // get vulkan global information, usually from a Device object.